gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 2. Which is the name of the default branch you are working on?
 3. How do you add files to a repository?
 4. How do you add and commit files with a specific commit message?
+5. How do you view the repository history?

 ### Practice